mmaruthi/S4-Assignment-Solution/README.md

 4.Used Batch Normalization in every layer to normalize the data.

-5.Used drop out with value 0.09
+5.Used drop out with value 0.09 (Tried values from 0.02 to 0.8.
+This gave better results).

-6.Used Max pool
+6.Used Max pooling

 7.Applied GAP to get 16 values from the last 16 channels.
 There on passed it to Fully connected layer to get 10 classes.